thesephist/web-audio-workshop-2020/README.md

 }
 ```

-You'll also find these notes in the [second example](https://repl.it/@thesephist/web-audio-workshop#js/intro.js).
+You'll also find these notes used in the [second example](https://repl.it/@thesephist/web-audio-workshop#js/intro.js).

 Now, knowing a little about the Web Audio API and about notes and frequencies, we're ready to write some code to make music!